Ben Tollitt: Portsmouth

 In July 2015, Tollitt went on a trial at Portsmouth, making a four-minute appearance in the club's pre-season friendly against Havant & Waterlooville.
 On 15 July he signed a one-year deal with Pompey, with an option of an extension.

 Tollitt made his professional debut on 12 August, coming off the bench in a 2–1 Football League Cup home win against Derby County.
 He scored his first goal for Portsmouth in a 6–0 win over York City on 24 November 2015.

 Tranmere Rovers (loan)

 In September 2016, Tollitt joined Tranmere Rovers on loan from Portsmouth.

 Tranmere Rovers

 On 9 December, he signed a permanent deal with Rovers, running until 2019.

 On 21 December 2018, Tollitt joined National League side Wrexham on a short-term loan.

 He was released by Tranmere at the end of the 2018–19 season.

 Blackpool

 On 21 June 2019, he signed a two-year contract, plus a 12-month option, with Blackpool.

 On 23 August 2019, Tollitt rejoined Wrexham on an initial short-term loan.

 He was released by the club on 30 January 2020.
+Following his release he joined Macclesfield Town.

 Oldham Athletic

 In July 2022, Tollitt signed for newly relegated National League club Oldham Athletic on a one-year deal having spent the previous two seasons with National League North side AFC Fylde.

+On 7 November 2023, Tollitt joined National League club Kidderminster Harriers on loan.

+Morecambe

+Tollitt was one of 15 free agents who signed for League Two club Morecambe on 12 July 2024, after the club's embargo on registering new players was lifted.

+Personal life

+He is studying for a degree in Physiotherapy at the University of Salford.